FrankoATR/TetrisChafa/README.md

 ## Features
+- Added the option to pause the game by pressing ESC.
+- Different probability values ​​have been assigned to each of the figures.
-- A new level has been added: level 11
+- Animation has been added when completing a row.
-- Optional fullscreen option is added for (1920x1080) and is required if the resolution is lower.
-- The high score is now saved in the My Games folder.
+- The rotation of figures when they are on the edges has been improved.

 ## Preview
 ![Preview](./img/preview1.png)